doldman07/lswebhomework3/README.md

 ```

-My name is:
+My name is: Doug

-I like to:
+I like to: learn new things, code, and hang out

-I'm learning:
+I'm learning: front end, .NET Core/MVC/Entity Framework

 ```